sighupio/fury-kubernetes-dr/katalog/velero/README.md

 ## Server deployment

-Every velero deployment, does not matter if on premises or in any of the supported cloud, can configure [schedules](#velero-schedule) to backup all cluster manifests and/or cluster persistence volumes.
+Every velero deployment, does not matter if on-premises or in any of the supported cloud, can configure [schedules](#velero-schedule) to back up all cluster manifests and/or cluster persistence volumes.

-### Velero on premises
+### Velero on-premises

 The [velero-on-prem](./velero-on-prem/) feature deploys a [MinIO](https://min.io/) instance in the same cluster as object storage backend that Velero can use to store backup data.